 Are there people who like change, who seek it out?
 When self-isolating began, I spent the first weeks in denial, full of fear, anger, frustration, sadness, and anxiety, along with gratitude, a sense of privilege, and a bit of guilt.
 Could I stay home for weeks, months even, without the promise of an end date?
 I like the freedom to do what I want when I want.
 I can’t do this, it’s too hard, I whined.
 Resisting, I made myself even unhappier.

-Then very slowly, my thinking evolved to – well, maybe, possibly, this could work.
+Then very slowly, my thinking evolved.
+Well, maybe, possibly, this could work.
 It was an exercise in staying aware and present, breathing in the fear, and sitting with it.
 If this was going to be long term, I needed better, newer coping strategies.
 I needed to adapt.

-Off I went in a rush of adrenaline, figuring out various ways to make it work for me.
+Off I went in a rush of adrenaline to figure out ways to make it work for me.

 I try to take the lesson from yoga, that you need both stability and flexibility to stay balanced and strong.
 Adapting to the isolation has been an ongoing struggle to create a strong base, a solid attitude, and to bend with whatever comes next.
 Adapting comes little by little, accepting what I must, embracing what I can, trying to not tip over.
 I can do this, I can do this.
 I have no choice.